przemerr/exodusRecovery/README.md

 To use the script, simply run:

   `node exodusRecovery.js`

+The script will ask for all the necessary details:

+- an address where you want the funds to send to
+- a private key
+- amount of LSK to transfer

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
 ### Make sure you're executing the script in a safe enviornment, your private key might get leaked.
 After sending the funds to a different wallet, it's best to not reuse the private key.
 ### Transfer a small amount first to check if everything is working correctly.